Hydra, Theoretical Physics' compute cluster

 THE JOB QUEUE

 We use the slurm queueing system, with some extra queueing/display software I've written which runs on top of it in an effort to make sure everyone gets a fair share of time on the cluster.
 There is a flexible limit to the number of cores someone can be using at a time, which is determined based on how busy the queue is.
 It's normally around 300.
-There are 3 queues in the cluster - "short" (for quick runs or tests), "bigmem" (for jobs needing lots of memory) and "long" (the default queue).
+There are 2 queues in the cluster - "short" (for quick runs or tests) and "long" (the default queue).

 "n -t" will show you what compute nodes there are, how much memory they have, and how busy they are.